-- 1. It is the student's responsibility to obtain their daily assignments.
+- 1. Teachers will have assignments ready for students serving ISS.
 Assignments not completed by the teacher's deadline may receive no credit. - 2.
-Absolutely NO electronic devices allowed on person during ISS. - 3.
+Absolutely NO personal electronic devices are allowed during ISS.
+A school issued electronic device (iPad) may be used for school work only. - 3.
 Students will work on schoolwork during ISS. - 4.
 Students will be allowed two breaks, one in the morning and one in the afternoon. - 5.
-No telephone calls unless it is an emergency. - 6.
-Lunch will be provided by the school.
-No student lunches will be allowed. - 7.
+Telephone calls will only be allowed in case of an emergency. - 6.
+Students will eat breakfast and lunch only at the designated times.
+Students are not allowed to eat snacks during ISS. - 7.
 If, for any reason the student does not fulfill either a day and/or part of the day assigned ISS time, he/she is required to complete the missed time upon return to school. - 8.
 Failure to successfully serve the ISS may result in another day added or placement onto Level III.